Genre fiction

-Genre fiction, also known as popular fiction, is a term used in the book-trade for fictional works written with the intent of fitting into a specific literary genre, in order to appeal to readers and fans already familiar with that genre.
+In the book-trade, genre fiction, also known as formula fiction, or commercial fiction, encompasses fictional works written with the intent of fitting into a specific literary genre in order to appeal to readers and fans already familiar with that genre.
+These labels commonly imply that this type of fiction places more value on plot and entertainment than on character development, philosophical themes, or artistic depth.
+This distinguishes genre fiction from literary fiction.

-A number of major literary figures have written genre fiction.
-John Banville publishes crime novels as Benjamin Black, and both Doris Lessing and Margaret Atwood have written science fiction.
-Georges Simenon, the creator of the Maigret detective novels, has been described by André Gide as "the most novelistic of novelists in French literature".

 The main genres are crime, fantasy, romance, science fiction and horror—as well as perhaps Western, inspirational and historical fiction.

-The opposite of genre fiction is mainstream fiction.
-Slipstream genre is sometimes located in between the genre and non-genre fictions.
+Slipstream genre is sometimes thought to be in between genre and non-genre fiction.

 Genre and the marketing of fiction

 In the publishing industry the term "category fiction" is often used as a synonym for genre fiction, with the categories serving as the familiar shelf headings within the fiction section of a bookstore, such as Western or mystery.

-Some authors known for literary fiction have written novels under pseudonyms, while others have employed genre elements in literary fiction.
+Some authors classified instead as literary fiction have written genre novels under pseudonyms, while others are argued to have employed genre elements in literary fiction.

 Romance fiction had an estimated $1.375 billion share in the US book market in 2007.
-Religion/inspirational literature followed with $819 million, science fiction/fantasy with $700 million, mystery with $650 million and then classic literary fiction with $466 million.
+Religion/inspirational literature followed with $819 million, science fiction/fantasy with $700 million, mystery with $650 million and classic literary fiction with $466 million.